DataDog/hiring-engineers/answers.md

 }
 ```
 * `"query"` sets the alert on "my_metric" and a threshold value of greater than 800
-* `"message"` uses sets a custom message for alerts and warnings and also emails me
+* `"message"` uses template syntax and sets a custom message for alerts and warnings and also sends me an email with the alert
 * `"thresholds"` sets the threshold values for critical to > 800 and warning alerts > 500

 **Bonus** -- Scheduled Downtime